 These strengths are supported by their global rankings:

-- Boston College is frequently ranked among the top liberal arts universities in the country.
+- Boston College is ranked #36 in National Universities and #6 in Best Undergraduate Teaching for 2026 by U.S. News & World Report.
 It is especially well-known for its business, economics, and political science programs, as well as its commitment to the Jesuit tradition of education.
+Here’s a stat that might surprise you: the Carroll School of Management is consistently ranked top 25 nationally for undergraduate business, with particular strength in finance and accounting.

 Acceptance Rate

 While there’s no guarantee in college admissions, a useful metric for many students to gauge their odds is the previous years’ overall acceptance rates.
-Both BC and BU have competitive admissions, but BU tends to receive a larger volume of applications.
+Both BC and BU have competitive admissions, but the gap has narrowed significantly.

 Average Cost of Attendance

 As private institutions, both schools have similar tuition rates, but financial aid and scholarships vary.
-Here’s a quick estimate of the costs at BC vs. BU:
+Here’s a quick estimate of the costs at BC vs. BU for the 2025-26 academic year:

 For the most accurate and up-to-date tuition and financial aid details, visit each university’s official website.
 Most colleges provide financial aid calculators, allowing students to estimate their costs based on residency, scholarships, and available grants.